 In 1995, Alpha Sigma Tau established a National Headquarters office in Birmingham, Alabama, after having a Central Office in St. Louis and other locations.

 Largely run by volunteers for most of its history, Alpha Sigma Tau spent the first years of the twenty-first century enhancing its national operations.

 In 2009, the National Headquarters moved from Birmingham, Alabama, to its current home in Indianapolis, Indiana.
 There, a team of more than 15 professionals work daily to deliver services and support to collegiate and alumnae members and volunteers.

-Today, collegiate and alumnae sisters continue to form strong and lasting bonds in Alpha Sigma Tau.
-The Sorority’s programs and social service projects continue to enrich the lives of many, helping sisters contribute our share to the progress of mankind.
+Today, as throughout our history, the women of Alpha Sigma Tau continue to form lasting bonds of Sisterhood that carry on throughout life.
+The Sorority’s programs and service projects continue to enrich the lives of many, allowing our Sisters to, as our Creed says, contribute our share to the progress of mankind.

 Today, as always, we seek new members who aspire to lifelong friendship grounded in shared values to join our Sisterhood, and enrich their own lives and the lives of others.